 BEARDSLEY: Franz Olivier Giesbert is editor of the weekly magazine Le Point.
 He says Sarkozy masters complicated international crises but bungles the small things.

-Mr. GIESBERT: He's awful when things are doing well.
+OLIVIER GIESBERT: He's awful when things are doing well.
 He's just awful.
 But when there is a crisis, there he's always good.
 So it's a very strange personality which needs trouble - big problems - to be at his top.

-Another columnist, Alain Duhamel of Liberation, says there are two Sarkozys: one solves problems, the other creates them.
+BEARDSLEY: Another columnist, Alain Duhamel of Liberation, says there are two Sarkozys: one solves problems, the other creates them.

 BEARDSLEY: All week, French television has been showing French Rafale and Mirage jets taking off for missions to Libya.
 Polls show more than 60 percent of the French approve of the Libyan intervention.
 That's a huge turnaround for Sarkozy, whose poll numbers are usually at rock bottom.

-Unlike with Iraq, all the mainstream political parties support the Libyan operation, and Moisy says that's because there's a clear U.N. resolution and because the Arab nations are on board.
+BEARDSLEY: Unlike with Iraq, all the mainstream political parties support the Libyan operation, and Moisy says that's because there's a clear U.N. resolution and because the Arab nations are on board.

-Anyway, says magazine editor Giesbert, Sarkozy has more pressing issues on his mind.
+BEARDSLEY: Anyway, says magazine editor Giesbert, Sarkozy has more pressing issues on his mind.

-Mr. GIESBERT: There are two good times in a war: it's when you start and when you finish.
+OLIVIER GIESBERT: There are two good times in a war: it's when you start and when you finish.
 The problem is: When are we going to finish?

-For NPR news, I'm Eleanor Beardsley in Paris.
+BEARDSLEY: For NPR news, I'm Eleanor Beardsley in Paris.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.